-Rachel has a love for embroidery and usually has an unfinished hoop in her handbag.
-Her pattern design work is often inspired by cross-stitching and vintage embroidery patterns which she scans in and uses as a visual starting point for her geometric designs.
-A selection of original stitched paper textile art is available in her Pixel&Thread etsy shop.
-She's worked on a number of projects over the years and is interested in exploring contemporary embroidery collaborations.
+I have a love for embroidery and there’s usually an unfinished hoop in my handbag.
+My pattern design work is often inspired by cross-stitching and vintage embroidery patterns which I scan in and use as a visual starting point for my geometric designs.
+A selection of original stitched paper textile art is available in my Pixel&Thread etsy shop.
+I’ve worked on a number of exciting projects over the years and am interested in exploring contemporary embroidery collaborations.

 A project for Coats GmbH, launched at the h+h fair in Cologne, 2015.
-Rachel created a series of projects that utilised traditional cross-stitch but dramatically upped the scale!
+I created a series of projects that utilised traditional cross-stitch but dramatically upped the scale!
 The project involved designing motifs for a range of homewares and fashion items using Anchor wools and soft cotton threads.
-A pattern book was published detailing instructions on how to create the projects and she travelled to Germany to demonstrate her techniques at the show.
+A pattern book was published detailing instructions on how to create the projects and I travelled to Germany to demonstrate my techniques at the show.

-Written by Rebecca Proctor and published by Laurence King in 2015, Rachel was one of 24 international product designers invited to contribute to the book.
+Written by Rebecca Proctor and published by Laurence King in 2015, I was one of 24 international product designers invited to contribute to the book.
 Inspired by the trend for recycling and craft, readers can follow the designers step-by-step instructions and create their very own piece of high-end upcycled design for the home.
-Rachel took the opportunity to fuel her collage addiction and created a piece of embroidered wall art using cardboard and paper fragments, including envelopes, sweet wrappers and hand-written letters.
+I took the opportunity to fuel my collage addiction and created a piece of embroidered wall art using cardboard and paper fragments, including envelopes, sweet wrappers and hand-written letters.